 Best Retirement Resignation Letter Example (+ Free Template, How to Write One)

-A retirement resignation letter is a type of retirement letter and resignation letter that informs an employer that the employee is resigning from their duties to enter into a new phase of life, retirement.
-Generally, employers are very receptive to resignations that surround retirement, as it is often celebrated by both the employee and current employer.
+A retirement resignation letter is a type of retirement letter and resignation letter informing an employer that the employee is resigning from their duties to enter into a new phase of life, retirement.
+Generally, employers are very receptive to resignations surrounding retirement, as it is often celebrated by both the employee and current employer.

 Before writing a retirement letter, an employee should speak with their direct supervisor (or boss) and begin the planning of their retirement notice (or an impending retirement).
-This would include deciding when the final period of employment would be, discussing any retirement benefits the company may offer, and choosing a retirement date that the employee will list in their letter.
-This meeting acts as a type of formal notice and formal notification to the company which begins the transition period where the employee starts to move their active duties to a colleague or new employee.
+This would include deciding when the final period of employment would be, discussing any retirement benefits the company may offer and choosing a retirement date that the employee will list in their letter.
+This meeting acts as a formal notice and formal notification to the company, which begins the transition period where the employee starts to move their active duties to a colleague or new employee.

 Your supervisor will decide on the best course of action to transition the employee out of their current job.
-The formal letter can be submitted as soon as the employee and supervisor determine the appropriate next steps and time period of the transition.
+The formal letter can be submitted as soon as the employee and supervisor determine the transition's appropriate next steps and time period.

 Letter Writing Tips

-When writing a retirement letter as an employee, it can be useful to speak to the depth of the retiree’s career and discuss how the job was satisfying for the employee.
-This is the final resignation letter the employee will ever write, it can be fun, humorous, or heartfelt.
+When writing a retirement letter as an employee, it can be useful to speak to the retiree’s career depth and discuss how the job was satisfying for the employee.
+This is the final resignation letter the employee will ever write; it can be fun, humorous, or heartfelt.
 The choice is entirely up to the employee.
 A retirement resignation letter is not too dissimilar to a standard resignation letter or formal resignation letter.
 It should include the job title, notice date, and reason for resignation (which is retirement).
-The letter can be short (simple resignation letter) or long letter depending on the relationship with the employer.
+The letter can be short (simple resignation letter) or long letter depending on the employer's relationship.